 Fighting Your Charges

 Due to public pressure and media attention, judges are unlikely to be lenient in DUI cases where individuals plead guilty; therefore, hiring an experienced and affordable DUI lawyer is more important than ever.
-The DUI defense attorneys at HTW&W win more cases where individuals are charged with DUI than any other law firm in the State of Georgia.
+The DUI defense attorneys at Kohn & Yager win more cases where individuals are charged with DUI than any other law firm in the State of Georgia.
 An attorney is always available, 24/7, to talk with you and to answer any questions you may have.